GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Related Work

-\textbf{Strand-based Hair Reconstruction.} The data domains that are used for strand-based hair reconstruction include single images~\cite{hairnet, neuralhdhair, hairstep}, monocular videos~\cite{neuralhaircut, GH, luo2024gaussianhair, GroomCap, MH}, multi-view captures~\cite{neuralstrands, drhair} and even CT scans~\cite{ct2hair}.
-Image-to-hairstyle regression methods utilize deep neural networks to learn a regression model capable of estimating a strand-based 3D hairstyle from 2D information, such as Gabor-based orientation maps or depth maps~\cite{hairnet, neuralhdhair, hairstep}.
-This allows easy in-the-wild applications such as asset generation directly from the images, but are not as versatile as generative priors.
-For example, these methods rely highly on high-frequency feature extraction from the images to predict the underlying strand-based hairstyle.
-Monocular videos and multiview data present a richer and more constrained data source in terms of the ease of 3D reconstruction but ultimately suffer from the same issue.
-The closest problem setting to ours is hair modeling from CT scans.
-However, CT scanners provide highly accurate volumetric data, including the internal structure of the hairstyle~\cite{ct2hair}, which is not available in colorless scans.
-Our problem setting allows our method to have a wide range of applications, starting from a reconstruction based on structured light 3D scanners and ending with the populating the existing mesh-based hair assets with high-frequency strand-based geometry.
+\textbf{Strand-based Hair Reconstruction.} The data domains used for strand-based hair reconstruction are diverse and include single images~\cite{hairnet, neuralhdhair, hairstep, Sklyarova2025Im2haircut, difflocks2025}, monocular videos~\cite{neuralhaircut, GH, luo2024gaussianhair, GroomCap, MH}, multi-view captures~\cite{neuralstrands, drhair}, RGB-D input~\cite{zhang2018modeling}, text descriptions~\cite{haar, StrandHead}, and even CT scans~\cite{ct2hair}.
+Image-to-hairstyle regression methods train deep networks to directly predict strand-based 3D geometry from 2D cues such as Gabor orientation or depth maps~\cite{hairnet, neuralhdhair, hairstep, Sklyarova2025Im2haircut, perm}.
+While these methods support convenient in-the-wild usage (e.g., generating assets from a single image), they remain less flexible than generative priors and rely heavily on high-frequency feature extraction to infer strand detail.
+Monocular video and multi-view data provide stronger geometric constraints but ultimately suffer from the same reliance on high-frequency observations.
+RGB-D reconstruction~\cite{zhang2018modeling} fuses front and back views and retrieves the closest hairstyle, but the resulting geometry is still coarse.
+Methods that generate hair from text~\cite{haar, StrandHead} cannot preserve personalized or fine-grained hairstyle characteristics.
+Hair modeling from CT scans is the closest to our setting.
+However, CT scanners offer accurate volumetric measurements -- including internal hair structure~\cite{ct2hair} -- which are not available in colorless surface scans.

+Our problem setup supports a wide range of applications, from reconstruction using commodity scanners and depth sensors to enriching existing mesh-based hair assets with high-frequency strand geometry.